 - Select Storage & cache from the App Infobox that appears next.

-- Start by selecting Clear Cache, and then you may choose Clear Data if you want to clear all your data.
+- Start by selecting Clear Cache, and then choose Clear Data if you want to clear all your data.

 8. Log Out Then into TikTok

-If you are having trouble uploading videos without them being saved to your drafts, logging out and then back in may be able to resolve the problem.
+If you are having trouble uploading videos without them being saved to your drafts, logging out and then back in can resolve the problem.

 Although logging out of your TikTok account is quite simple, significant risks are involved.
 When you log out of your TikTok account, all of your draft videos will be automatically deleted without your knowledge or consent.